19hours/sg-statutes/Acts/Competition Act.md

 as the case may be.

+[Act 15 of 2018 wef 16/05/2018]

+(1A) Where the Commission has accepted a commitment under section 60A(1A) in relation to an agreement, and subject to subsection (2), the Commission must make a decision that the section 34 prohibition has not been infringed by the agreement.

+[Act 15 of 2018 wef 16/05/2018]

+(1B) Where the Commission has accepted a commitment under section 60A(1B) in relation to any conduct, and subject to subsection (2), the Commission must make a decision that the section 47 prohibition has not been infringed by the conduct.

+[Act 15 of 2018 wef 16/05/2018]

-(2) Nothing in subsection (1) shall prevent the Commission from revoking the decision already made, commencing or continuing any investigation, or making a decision or giving a direction, where —
+(2) Nothing in subsection (1), (1A) or (1B) shall prevent the Commission from revoking the decision already made, commencing or continuing any investigation, or making a decision or giving a direction, where —

 (a) it has reasonable grounds for suspecting that any information on the basis of which it accepted a commitment was incomplete, false or misleading in a material particular; or

 (b) it has reasonable grounds for suspecting that a party who provided a commitment has failed to adhere to one or more of the terms of the commitment.

+[Act 15 of 2018 wef 16/05/2018]

-(3) If the Commission revokes a decision referred to in subsection (1), the commitment shall be treated, unless otherwise stated, as released from the date of that revocation.
+(3) If the Commission revokes a decision referred to in subsection (1), (1A) or (1B), the commitment shall be treated, unless otherwise stated, as released from the date of that revocation.

+[Act 15 of 2018 wef 16/05/2018]

 (4) The Commission may review the effectiveness of commitments it has accepted under section 60A in such circumstances as it considers appropriate.